pitchmuc/aepp/docs/dataTypeManager.md

 The following methods are available on your `DataTypeManager` instance.

 ### setTitle
-Set the title on the Data Type description
+Set the title on the Data Type description\
 Argument:
 * title : REQUIRED : The title to be set

+### setDescription
+Set the description to the Data Type.\
+Argument:
+* description : REQUIRED : The description to be added

 ### getField
-Returns the field definition you want want to obtain.
+Returns the field definition you want want to obtain.\
 Arguments:
 * path : REQUIRED : path with dot notation to which field you want to access